Createdd/Writing/articles/TestingReact.md

 - React component constructors
 - React component displayName
 - Object Property Selector

+#### When testing

+As Ambroise Laurent states in his [article](https://www.theodo.fr/blog/2017/04/enzyme-fast-and-simple-react-testing/):
+> As a rule of thumb, shallow render is for unit testing and will probably be used for the majority of your test cases.
+Mounting would be more for a form of ‘front-end integration testing’ (seeing how a change in one component propagates to other components lower in the DOM tree).

 Thanks for reading my article!
 Feel free to leave any feedback!